This guide explores the basics of home management for brand new homemakers: your attitude, your schedules, and more.

 You can devote a daily per week to this task, do it seasonally, or break it down into daily bite-sized tasks.
 Just make sure it gets done, one way or the other.

 These are the last two elements of having a tidy home.
 And again, as the homemaker, dealing with them will fall to you.
-If you keep your home neat, it will feel like a peaceful space, even if it’s not decorated perfectly.
+Keeping your home neat will feel like a peaceful space, even if it’s not decorated perfectly.

 Laundry